|Inheritance refers to the process of transmission of genes from parent to offspring.|

 What are the most common hereditary diseases?

-Down syndrome, cystic fibrosis, thalassemia are a few examples of most common hereditary diseases.
+Down syndrome, cystic fibrosis, and thalassemia are a few common hereditary diseases.

 - Genetics: Introduction, the law of inheritance and Sex Determination